Advice for Families and Parents

 At college, your student is growing, forming new opinions, challenging ideas, and navigating who he or she wants to be.

-When you come off as an authoritative parent, you may push away your student.
+When you come off as authoritative, you may push away your student.
 Keep the lines of communication open between you and your student.
 By supporting this transition, you can begin to develop a mature and mutually fulfilling relationship with him or her.

 2. Be clear about your expectations.